hark130/two_point_science/README.md

 - [ ] Find a way to deconflict "public record" and observations when it comes to the illness list for a given hospital
 	- [X] Grockle Bay
 	- [X] Mitton University
+- [ ] Is exception.args[0] deprecated?
+Yes or no, should I be using exception.msg instead?  (see: misc.print_exception()
+- [ ] Investigate mypy: replace isinstance() calls?, verify safe variable usage?

 ### BUGS